 Yes, most of the dogs we place can live happily with cats and other small animals but all our greys are tested to insure that they are "cat safe".
 They also enjoy the company of other dog breeds.
 Naturally, there are always exceptions so indicate what animals you currently have on the application so we can find the best match.
 Greyhounds are very gentle and non-aggressive so they may not defend themselves if attacked.

 Q. Do I have to buy a crate?
-Or can I rent one?

-Crates are sometimes available on loan for up to 30 days.
 If you buy your own crate, make sure you get the proper size which allows your dog to turn around, stand up, lay down and stretch out fully on his side with room to spare.